dabeaz-course/python-mastery/README.md

 **A:** It is my intention that everything in the course apply to the latest version of Python.
 Unless Python makes backwards-incompatible changes to the core language, that should hold.
-Although I won't rule out future coverage of new features, a lot depends on my available time and interest.
+Although the course doesn't cover every new features, I won't rule out future changes.
+A lot depends on my available time and interest however.
 So, I make no promises.

 **Q: Why did you release the course?**